Abhishekdohare/PCA/README.md

 ## How to use

-1. Download the code in the zip format
+1. Download the code in the zip format from "Clone or Download" button above
-2. Unzip the file
+2. Decompress the file in the desktop
 3. Open extracted R package in R Studio

 ## License